brycewray/hugo-site/content/posts/2022/09/new-way-lqips-hugo-0-104-0/index.md

 After specifying that `$LQIP_colors` is the return from `$src.Colors`, we have the conditional for handling a one-color return: "if the length of `$LQIP_colors` is less than *2*, `append` to `$LQIP_colors` the color black (`#000000`)."
 Right after that, we:
 - Create `$LQIP_bkgd`, which is a string containing the contents of `$LQIP_colors`, with each pair separated by a `delimit`-ing comma and space.
 That's for . . .
-- . . . `$style`, the CSS we'll provide to the eventual `div` in which the real image will be contained.[^CSP]
+- . . . `$style`, the CSS we'll provide to the eventual `div` in which the real image will be contained.

-[^CSP]: If you have a strict [Content Security Policy](https://content-security-policy.com) and need to work around the issue of inline styling, you might want to examine the admittedly more complicated [original](https://github.com/brycewray/hugo-site/blob/main/layouts/shortcodes/imgh.html) from which I extracted this example.

 Finally, be sure to check the `$.Colors` [example page](https://staticbattery.com/), and its [source code](https://github.com/bep/gallerydeluxe), mentioned in the 0.104.0 release notes.